15. NumPy vs Numba vs JAX#

 Let’s run again to eliminate compile time.

-Once compiled, JAX will be significantly faster than NumPy, especially if you are using a GPU.
+Once compiled, JAX is significantly faster than NumPy, especially on a GPU.

 The compilation overhead is a one-time cost that pays off when the function is called repeatedly.